microsoft/dstoolkit-integratedHybridSearchSQLDB/README.md

     <summary>
         Understand the Index
     </summary>
         The index itself is the searchable content in the search engine.
 The schema as you see below determines which fields are being created within the index and what properties these fields have.
+In addition we define the capabilities of the search engine and how it handles search requests.
+Precisely we define which algorithms to use for general search and vector search.

      ```json
     {